 Los Angeles, CA 90036

 I start my day off with a trip to The NOW for a massage.
-Massages are something I often shy away from because they simply sound expensive, and I don’t want to add yet another wellness ritual to my monthly routine.
-But The NOW is affordable luxury available to all, setting themselves apart with their modest pricing and monthly membership options.
+Massages are something I often shy away from because they simply sound expensive, and I do not want to add yet another wellness ritual to my monthly routine.
+But The NOW is an affordable luxury available to all, setting themselves apart with their modest pricing and monthly membership options.
 It is also convenient for those who can’t get away from the office early thanks to their extended business hours (10 a.m. – 10 p.m.).

 Jen Atkin, Busy Phillips and Whitney Port are known to frequent The NOW, which made it a must-see in my book.
 And let me preface by saying that the pictures do not do this boutique massage destination justice.
 My mouth gaped as I walked through the corridor to my private curtained room.
 I felt as though I was somewhere other than LA — Tulum perhaps?

 I chose The NOW massage — a signature Swedish-inspired massage whose benefits include stress relief, lessened anxiety and increased well-being.
 My massage therapist asked me to select a pressure level, to which I replied seven as I think I am a warrior, and soothing ocean sounds played on loop speaking to my Pisces moon.
 Underneath the cozy throw, I attempt to quiet my mind, which proves to be a near-impossible task for my anxiety-ridden brain.
 Enter the enhancements.